tortlab/dentate-spikes/README.md

 The Python code is available at "dentatespike.py".

-To use it, place it in the same directory as your Jupyter notebook or simply map it using:
+To use it, place it in the same directory as your Jupyter Notebook or simply map it using:
 ```sh
 import sys
 sys.path.append('/path') # replace 'path' with the directory where the file is located.